lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

 Here, we will plot the distribution of the number of MBAs as a function of ``a``, eccentricities ``e`` and inclinations ``incl`` in the region above.
 Note that semi-major axes are not directly available in the ``dp03_catalogs_10yr.MPCORB`` table, so the constraint on ``a`` is derived from perihelion ``q`` and eccentricity ``e``.
 First, execute the query below to select a good number of MBAs, in the range 1.6 au < ``a`` < 5.5 au (somewhat larger than the definition above), to explore the distribution of their properties.
-You might want to increase the "Row limit" to 200,000 to have an appreciable sample of objects by entering this number in the box on lhe lower left.
+You might want to increase the "Row limit" to 200,000 to have an appreciable sample of objects by entering this number in the box on the lower left.

 .. code-block:: SQL